-In C++, an implicit conversion takes place when passing a type T1
+In C++, an implicit conversion takes place when passing a type T1 when a type T2 is expected.
+It can happen in many places like function calls, switch statements, if statements, etc.

 Implicit conversion sequence follows this order: